Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Numerical Evaluation

-Specifically, Fig.~\ref{fig:phi_e_vary} depicts the coupling of total transmissions and network-wide energy consumption, as well as the ability of $\phi^{\mathsf{E}}$ to influence both factors.
-On the left y-axis, Fig.~\ref{fig:phi_e_vary} measures the normalized energy consumption, a metric computed from term $(e)$ in~\eqref{eq:obj_fxn_1} relative to the case of $\phi^{\mathsf{E}}=0$.
-Here, a lower value means more energy savings.
-On the right y-axis, we measure saved transmissions relative to the case of $\phi^{\mathsf{E}}=0$ - a large value means that the network incurs fewer source-to-target transmissions.
-As $\phi^{\mathsf{E}}$ increases, energy consumption decreases at discrete intervals, corresponding to exact points of $\phi^{\mathsf{E}}$ when links deactivate.
-Additionally, different datasets have inherently unique response patterns to $\phi^{\mathsf{E}}$: for MNIST and USPS, ST-LF saves up to 9 transmissions for $\phi^{\mathsf{E}} \leq 1e2$, while, for MNIST-M, it saves up to 13 transmissions for this same range, consistent with MNIST-M having more domain overlap across devices.
-Finally, we notice there is a diminishing effect of increasing $\phi^{\mathsf{E}}$ beyond $1e2$, as further elimination of links has a more substantial impact on expected classification error regardless of ML task dataset.
+Specifically, Fig.~\ref{fig:phi_e_vary} depicts the ability of $\phi^{\mathsf{E}}$ to influence total network transmissions and energy consumption.
+On the left y-axis, Fig.~\ref{fig:phi_e_vary} measures the normalized energy consumption, a metric computed from term $(e)$ in~\eqref{eq:obj_fxn_1}, while the right y-axis measures saved transmissions.
+Both normalized energy consumption and saved transmissions are measured relative to the case of $\phi^{\mathsf{E}}=0$.
+For the lowest values of $\phi^{\mathsf{E}}$ in Fig.~\ref{fig:phi_e_vary}, the energy consumption is saturated, effectively equivalent to solving ($\boldsymbol{\mathcal{P}}$) without the energy term $(e)$. { As $\phi^{\mathsf{E}}$ increases, energy consumption decreases at discrete intervals, corresponding to exact points of $\phi^{\mathsf{E}}$ when links deactivate.
+Additionally, different datasets have inherently unique response patterns to $\phi^{\mathsf{E}}$: ST-LF saves up to 13, 16, and 20 transmissions for MNIST, USPS, and MNIST-M when $\phi^{\mathsf{E}} \geq 1e3$.
+Finally, we notice a saturation effect as $\phi^{\mathsf{E}}$ reaches $1e3$, as further increases in $\phi^{\mathsf{E}}$ do not reduce energy consumption or save any additional transmissions.
+This is because, when $\phi^{\mathsf{E}}$ exceeds $1e3$, links become prohibitively expensive to activate, so ST-LF designates all the devices as targets instead.}